hollieegg/GMAPS/readmeDirectionsAPI.md

 # Google Map Directions API Task

-Created directions into a URL with API to providethe route directions in JSON.
+Created directions into a URL with API to provide the route directions in JSON.
 To show my understanding of this task I changed the origins and destination.
 I added in the mode parameter to change the mode of transport to a bycicle.

 ## URL